Rakeshkumar-7/image-enhancement-deep-learning/README.md

 ## The model in action on Set14 dataset's image:

+The original image was synthetically darkened by applying a random gamma between (2, 5) and was passed to the model.
+The output that the model gave is shown below as "enhanced"

 ![Demo Image](https://github.com/Rakeshkumar-7/image-enhancement-deep-learning/blob/main/download.png)

 - More test results and metrics can be found in the <a href="https://github.com/Rakeshkumar-7/image-enhancement-deep-learning/blob/main/Test_Model.ipynb">Test_Model</a> file.